Employee Experience Explained: Definition, Importance, and Best Practices

 If employees feel like they are learning valuable things and growing as professionals during their careers within the company, their employee experience will be relatively high.
 This means that they will work better, be more productive and creative, and so on.

 At this point, you can use a survey to find out how your employees are doing.
-For example, you can ask: "Do you feel like you have chances to grow?" and "Are these chances as available to you as they are to your other employees?"
+For example, you might ask: "Do you feel like you have opportunities to grow?" and "Are these opportunities as available to you as they are to other employees?"
+You can also ask which team building activities they find most helpful for their growth.

 Retention is about keeping employees who have worked for you long enough to earn your trust.
 These are probably some of your best workers, too, so you definitely want to stick around.